About DID

 Class of 2027

 Why D.I.D?
-“To create and foster connections on the PC campus”
+“To create a welcoming and safe enviornment”

 Clara Johnson